-October 22, 2018 – Santa Fe College shared the vision for the new Blount Campus at a neighborhood workshop Thursday, Oct.
+October 22, 2018 – Santa Fe College shared the vision for the new Blount Hall at a neighborhood workshop Thursday, Oct.
 18, 2018, President Jackson Sasser announced.

 “Santa Fe College has made many investments for our students and communities,” SF President Sasser said.
 “None will have a more direct impact than the expansion of the downtown Gainesville campus.
 The facility will have the same services as the Northwest Campus, such as financial aid and library services.
 It will be our campus to address specifically the unacceptable poverty rates in East Gainesville.
 We are grateful for the support of our legislators and local donors.”

 “There was so much groundwork, dreaming and vision that went into the fruition of what we’re seeing at the downtown campus,” said SF Board of Directors member Patsy Blount.
 “I think Charlie [Blount] would be so pleased with the opportunity this will provide for students in an ongoing way for years and years to come.
 It will have an impact on the community, and I think there will be a synergistic relationship that will impact the college, Gainesville, the University and students.

 Blount Hall will be home to SF’s Center for Innovation and Economic Development (CIED) incubator companies that will continue to contribute to the local economy and growth.